jdnordy/two-hour-crud-app/README.md

 # two-hour-crud-app
-Challenge to create a CRUD (create, read, update, delete) app in two hours.
+Challenge to create a fullstack CRUD (create, read, update, delete) app in two hours.
+No frontend framework.